plane-paper/plane-paper/README.md

 I'm Richard, a passionate bilingual developer exploring various fields in computer science.
 I love building innovative solutions and exploring new technologies to solve real-world problems.

+Most of the projects (and the repos I own on GitHub) are things I do for fun, or some cool ideas I came up with.
+Sometimes I also build APIs and developer tools, and very occasionally I will try to research new things - however, both of these usually come back to aid me in developing more fun stuff!

 ## 🛠 Tech Stack

 - **Frontend:** React, H5, CSS